rexarski/chitchat/README.md

 score_file = "example/score.csv"
 ```

-> We are using the [integrated report](https://drive.google.com/file/d/1_HDUkfimhW8XdqLtLQTl9la2hV10KMhP/view) by Kenya Commercial Bank (2021) as the input document.
+> We are using the [integrated report](https://drive.google.com/file/d/1_HDUkfimhW8XdqLtLQTl9la2hV10KMhP/view) of Kenya Commercial Bank (2021) as the input document.

 ## Demo